The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: The Case of fixed, varying

 \subsection{Parameter Plane Results: $a$-plane}

-Now we turn to showing the boundedness locus in the $a$-parameter plane of $R_{n,a,c}$ contains a homeomorphic copy of $\mandel$.
-We need to show we satisfy the criteria of Theorem \ref{DH_Mandelbrot_existence_Criterion_Theorem} so we first define the set $\mathbf{W}$ mentioned in its hypothesis:
+Now we turn to locating a homeomorphic copy of $\mandel$ in the boundedness locus in the $a$-parameter plane of $R_{n,a,c}$.
+We need to show we satisfy the criteria of Theorem \ref{DH_Mandelbrot_existence_Criterion_Theorem}, so we first define the set $\mathbf{W}$ mentioned in its hypothesis:

 Remember that $\psi=\Arg(a)$.
 Now we show how the other parts of the hypotheses from Theorem~\ref{DH_Mandelbrot_existence_Criterion_Theorem} are satisfied.

 \begin{proposition} For $n \geq 3$ and $-1 \leq c \leq 0$, as $a$ travels around $\partial \setWa$, $v_+$ loops around $\setU - \setU'$. \end{proposition}